-Step 4 – Determine the stocks you want to buy
+Step 4: Pick the stocks you want to buy

 With all the stocks available, how do you choose which ones to purchase?
 I recommend starting with companies where you feel an affinity and a desire to invest.
 For example, do you love Apple products?
 Perhaps you start there.

 If you were to start a company, you wouldn’t want to go into real estate when you’re actually interested in health care, right?
+If you’re a die-hard environmentalist, you probably wouldn’t go into oil drilling.
 Treat your stocks the same way.